nushell/nushell.github.io/contributor-book/philosophy_0_80.md

 ### Shell-first

-Nushell should work to serve its roll as a shell and a language with a focus on shells.
+Nushell should work to serve its role as a shell and a language with a focus on shells.
 Shell types of activities include, but aren't limited to:

 * Running commands
 * Redirecting stdout/stdin/stderr